PathPlanning/ORCA-algorithm/README.md

 > in progress

 ## Launch
-Use the following commands to launch:
+Use the following command to launch:
 #### Linux or MacOS
 ```sh
 .\ORCA